Haaland sends recommendation on Utah monuments to president

 The Interior Department gave her report to President Joe Biden on Wednesday, according to a court filing Thursday in a legal battle that began more than three years ago after Trump’s decision.

-U.S. Department of Justice attorneys mentioned the report as part of a request for more time to address the judge’s question about whether the legal battle has become a moot point.
+U.S. Department of Justice attorneys mentioned the report as part of a requestto have until July 13 to address the judge’s question about whether the legal battle has become a moot point.

 Interior Department spokeswoman Melissa Schwartz declined to provide any information about the report.